Chris Baryomunsi: Political career

 Baryomunsi began his political career in high school, where he served as the elected minister for education at St. Paul's Seminary from 1988 to 1990.
-While at Makerere University in the early 1990s, he was the finance secretary for the Federation of African Medical Students' Association and the secretary for finance for the Makerere University Medical Students’ Association.
+While at Makerere University in the early 1990s, he was the finance secretary for the Federation of African Medical Students' Association and the secretary for finance for the Makerere University Medical Students' Association.
 In 2005, he was appointed as a United Nations Population Fund HIV/AIDS Advisor for Harare.
 He turned down the job so that he could contest in the 2006 Ugandan parliamentary election.
 He ran as the NRM political party candidate for the Kinkiizi County East constituency in Kanungu District and was elected to Parliament.

 He was also elected president of the African Parliamentarians Forum on Population and Development.
 While in Parliament, he served on the Social Services Committee and has served on the Health and HIV/AIDS Committees to date.
 He also has served as a Parliamentary Commissioner for NRM in the Parliament of Uganda from June 2011 to April 2014.

 On 1 March 2015, he was appointed as State Minister of Health for General Duties.

 On 6 June 2016, he was appointed State Minister for Housing.

+In May 2021, he was appointed Minister of Information, Communications Technology And National Guidance.

+In 26 May 2026, he was appointed cabinet minster for health, and sworn in on 8 June.